Honeysuckle family (Caprifoliaceae)

 Cultivation: Morrow Honeysuckle prefers full sun to light shade, moist to slightly dry conditions, and soil containing fertile loam or clay-loam.
 It may also adapt to soil that is gravelly or sandy.
 This attractive shrub is easy to grow, but it can invade natural habitats.

-Range & Habitat: Thus far, Morrow Honeysuckle has been collected from only a few counties in east-central and northern Illinois (see Distribution Map).
+Range & Habitat: Thus far, the introduced Morrow Honeysuckle has been collected from only a few counties in east-central and northern Illinois (see Distribution Map).
 However, this shrub is more common than these records indicate and it is undoubtedly still spreading.
 In Illinois, habitats include deciduous woodlands, savannas, woodland borders, thickets, fence rows, urban vacant lots, and overgrown areas along railroads and roadsides.
 Morrow Honeysuckle has an affinity from disturbed woodlands with young trees.
 It is able to displace native shrubs and casts a dense shade that can kill off most of the ground flora, including spring wildflowers in woodlands.
 Morrow Honeysuckle develops its leaves earlier in the spring than other shrubs and it retains its leaves later in the fall.
 This shrub is native to East Asia.

 Photographic Location: Along trails at Busey Woods in Urbana, Illinois.